codio-content/HTML_and_CSS-CSS/.guides/content/Font-styles-and-font-weight-bd1e.md

 # font-style

-This property allows you to put your text in italic as we did with the `<i>` tags before but directly from css.
+This property allows you to put your text in italic as we did with the `<i>` tags before, but directly from CSS.

 | Code | Preview |
 |:----:|:------: |